oduwsdl/MementoEmbed/README.md

 ## Installation and Execution

+### Installing for a Linux/Unix System

+We have an experimental RPM installer for RHEL 8 and CentOS 8 systems.

+1. download the RPM and save it to the Linux server (e.g., MementoEmbed-0.20211106041644-1.el8.x86_64.rpm)
+2. type `dnf install MementoEmbed-0.20211106041644-1.el8.x86_64.rpm

 ### Installing and Running the Latest Build Using Docker

 Because of its complex cross-language and environment dependencies, MementoEmbed is installed via Docker.
 To run the latest build use the following commands.